pschou/snmp-prom/README.md

 This app is a generic SNMP-Prometheus tool that allows Prometheus & Grafana to query any SNMP endpoint to display live metrics.

 # Motiviation
-When I went to survey the SNMP tools out for managing my routers and switches, I found an apparent lack of interest for metrics that were usable for detecting line loss.
-Many tools out there came close, like Cacti and SolarWinds, but limited by either the customizability and/or the windowing method.
-By limited by windowing method is, if one has two routers that are communicating over a distance.
-If one router sees a spikes starting at 12 seconds after the minute and stops 24 seconds after the minute, I would hope that my output from one router should as closely match the input at another router.
-Of course, the latency will case the edges not to match up exactly, but the idea is just this.
-If I take router A interface metric which is tied to router B interface, I want to be able to take a A-B and have a zero sum, or as close to zero as possible.
-This way if optics on sending versus see a substantial loss (say due to weather or line stress), I will be able to see this over time.
-Even if there is a lower-level frame error-checking (like at layer 1 or 2) – ie: in the optical hardware or some other media converter.
+When I surveyed the SNMP tools out for managing my routers and switches, I found an apparent lack of interest in metrics that were usable for detecting line loss.
+Means of mention came close, like Cacti and SolarWinds, but these were either limited by customizability or their windowing method.
+By being limited by the windowing method: this means if two routers communicate over a distance-- If one router sees increased flow starting at 12 seconds after the minute and then stops 24 seconds after the minute; this measurement should be seen from the output of one router and should as closely match the input at the alternate router.
+Of course, the latency will cause the edges not to match up exactly, but the idea is just this.
+If I take the router A interface metric tied to the router B interface, I want to take an A-B and have a zero-sum, or as close to zero as possible.
+If optics on sending versus received see a substantial loss (say due to weather or line stress), I will see this over time.

 When I saw all of this, I saw this as a challenge: to write one that just worked.
-Hence you have snmp-prom.
+Hence you have SNMP-prom.

-What is addressed:
+Whats addressed:

-1. Temporal windows which match up everywhere - see above
+1. Temporal windows that match up everywhere - see above
-2. OID table, keep it simple - we don’t need to look up MIBs for queries that are already chosen
+2. OID table, keep it simple - we don’t need to look up MIBs for defined OIDs
 3. Prometheus time - between routers every metric has to have the same metric time

 Things not considered and could be reviewed in the future: